arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/user-manual/content.md

 ![Unboxing the Nicla Sense Env](assets/user-manual-4.png)

-As mentioned, **the Nicla Sense Env is not a standalone device but a shield for an Arduino-supported board from the Portenta, MKR, or Nano board families**.
+**The Nicla Sense Env is not a standalone device but a shield for an Arduino-supported board from the Portenta, MKR, or Nano board families**.
 This user manual will use a Portenta C33 as the main or host board and the Nicla Sense Env as a shield or client board connected through the included ESLOV cable.

 ### Powering the Board